Newaukum Creek Streamside Buffers

 The purpose of this project is to improve water quality and fish habitat by protecting and revegetating streamside areas with native trees and shrubs.
 Newaukum Creek water quality is impacted by many factors including the amount of shade provided to a stream and livestock access to the stream and their buffers.

-The first phase of the project involves evaluating landowner interest in voluntarily selling the buffer portion of a property in fee or easement (definitions are below).
-If you are interested in learning more about the benefits of streamside buffers and the payment opportunities available to you, we encourage you to contact Emily Webster at 425-282-1911 or email@example.com.
+If you are interested in learning more about the benefits of streamside buffers and the payment opportunities available to you, we encourage you to contact KCD’s Farm Services Program Manager firstname.lastname@example.org.

 Educational events about this program will be announced in the near future—stay tuned!